 The crew work around the clock to ensure the entertainment and activities on board are of an incredibly high standard both day and night.
 Whether you are an early riser or a night owl, you will never find yourself short of something to do.

 Aurora restaurants and bars

 The Aurora caters to all types of cruisers by offering both Freedom Dining - eat anywhere, at any time - as well as traditional restaurant seatings.
 There is also a family-friendly eatery, the Beach House, which features an outdoor terrace that is perfect for hot summer days.

 The selection of bars on board is no less varied; from country club style lounges to glitzy champagne bars, there are plenty of cozy spots to enjoy a beverage and reflect on the day's activities.
 Many of the bars feature gorgeous ocean views, especially the outdoor island-style Pennant Bar, which is the perfect spot to watch the sunset.

 With exciting itineraries to many exotic destinations, the Aurora is the perfect base to explore some of the world's most popular ports.
 She makes regular trips to the Mediterranean, the Canary Islands and the Baltic countries, as well as frequent transatlantic sailings to the USA and Canada.

 The shore excursions available will depend on your destination, but you can expect a wide variety of options to choose from.
-Some examples include a visit to the Soufrière volcano in St Lucia, the Statue of Liberty in New York and the Flaam Railway in Sognefjord (a dramatic railway which rises more than 865 metres above sea level).
+Some examples include a visit to the Soufrière volcano in St Lucia, the Statue of Liberty in New York and the Flaam Railway (a dramatic railway which rises more than 865 metres above sea level) in Sognefjord, Norway.